Plans for new LSU entertainment and sports arena moving forward

 "I would say the gain is the fact that we are going to have a new asset located on LSU's campus that can bring large scale entertainment to large scale venues that Baton Rouge really and truly should be hosting," Gaudet said.

-The mayor called it "an opportunity...to bring a significant parish wide benefit" in a statement sent to WBRZ.
+The mayor called it "an opportunity...to bring a significant parishwide benefit" in a statement sent to WBRZ.

 It's much too early to determine a project cost—but according to the Metro Council's draft ordinance—it will be structured as a public-private partnership, estimated to exceed $300 million.
 TAF will be on the hook for coming up with the money.

-Part of the proposal includes turning the River Center into a hub for conventions and potentially a hotel to accommodate those guests.
+Part of the proposal includes turning the River Center into a hub for conventions and potentially add a hotel to accommodate attendees.

 The item will be open to public comment at a Metro Council meeting March 13.